miataigeli/capstone_FHIS/Project_Plan.md

 - [Lingua](https://lingua.com/spanish/reading/): Short texts with difficulty ranging from A1 to B2
 - Spanish textbooks and literature in PDF format

 One challenge with the data collection task is the lack of data.
-Gathering all resources, we expect to collect 10-20 documents for each of the A and B level, hence 30-40 documents in total.
+Gathering all resources, we expect to collect 10-20 documents for each of the A- and B-level, hence 30-40 documents in total.
 Although we will incorporate the use of linguistic features when training our model, it is possible that this amount of data will not be enough to develop a well-performing model.
 We will discuss with our mentor and the Capstone partners to arrive at a solution to improve the current situation.

 Since all of the texts will be labelled with their CEFR levels, no further annotation is needed.
 When data collection is completed, this dataset will be stored in JSON format for easy distribution.